ashwinvprabhu/SamplePrograms/README.md

 Ex1_1-IsUnique.py - Algorithm to implement if a string has all unique characters

 Ex1_2-CheckPermutation.cpp - Algorithm to check if the first input string is a permutation of second input string

+Ex1_2-CheckPermutation.py - Algorithm to check if the first input string is a permutation of second input string